International Baccalaureate Program

 Authorized as an IB World School May 2006

 The IB Program is an advanced honors program which provides preparation for competitive universities.
-The curriculum is offered in the eleventh and twelve grades.
+The curriculum is offered in the eleventh and twelveth grades.
 Students are required to sit for world examinations and complete specific projects and research during the course of study.
 Students begin their preparation for these courses in freshmen and sophomore honors courses.
-Enrollment in specific pre-IB courses are prerequisites for some IB courses to assure adequate preparation.
+Enrollment in specific pre-IB courses is a prerequisite for some IB courses to assure adequate preparation.

 Visit the IBO website at www.ibo.org.

 What is the International Baccalaureate Organization?